lukemurraynz/lukemurraynz.github.io/blog/2023-08-15-Getting-Started-with-GitHub-Codespaces.md

 Can be used, offering a vast range of customisation opportunities to suit your needs.

-For most purposes, you may be able to find you can get away with a devcontainer.json file without having to delve into building your own dockerfile.
+For most purposes, you may be able to find you can get away with a devcontainer.json file without having to get into building your own dockerfile.

 Let us look into the devcontainer.json file I am using for this blog article: